ElyesT0/complexity_estimation/1-Scripts/analysis_scripts/README.txt

 Copy their Participant ID and paste them in modules>params.py>excluded_participants

 3. Run the process_data.py script.
 Your processed data is not in /Users/elyestabbane/Documents/UNICOG/2-Experiments/complexity_estimation/2-Data/online_exp_data/processed

+4. Use the run_plotting.py to generate the main plots of the experiment.